PierreSenellart/provsql/doc/source/dev/memory.rst

 backend wrote it through), so the persistent store always reflects the complete circuit even though each individual lookup may resolve locally.

+The data-decomposition compilers add a second, coarser per-backend cache on top: a set of already-materialised root tokens, so re-materialising an unchanged certified circuit (a warm rerun of the same reachability or joint-width query) skips the per-gate IPC entirely.
+It is sound for the same reason the gate cache is: the store is append-only and the worker pipe ordered, so a token seen created by this backend can never designate anything else.
+The compilers also materialise at **content-addressed** UUIDs (v5 hashes of the construction recipe, including the *plus-canonical* and *times-canonical* namespaces probed by :sqlfunc:`provenance_plus` / :sqlfunc:`provenance_times`), so any query phrasing that combines the same token multiset lands on the already-planted gates.

 Reading Circuits Back